 The doctors wanted me to squeeze a ball, but I think typing is better therapy.

 This cruise book is turning out longer than I expected.
-I thought it would be a short little e-book like Hailey’s Bali Diary – buy your copy today.
-That’s about 90 Kindle pages – more or less.
-Page numbers are relative on a Kindle.
+I thought it would be a short little book like Hailey’s Bali Diary – buy your copy today.
+That’s about 90 pages – more or less.
+Page numbers are relative.

 I’m probably at about page 50 – more or less – and it’s not even close to finished.
 We’ll just have to wait and see what happens.